-OUR SUMMER SUPPLY CHAIN.
+OUR SUPPLY CHAIN.

 FIRST LEVEL – PRINTERS AND GARMENT FINISHERS.

 - All of our garments are printed and finished in an ISO9001 certified factory based in the North East of England.
 The factory is powered by 100% renewable energy.

 SECOND LEVEL – GARMENT SUPPLIERS.